tanabee/genkit-codelab/docs/codelab-en.md

 ## Hello Genkit!
 Duration: 0:05:00

+In this section, we’ll run Genkit locally with its minimal configuration.
 Run the following commands to initialize the project.

 ```sh
 mkdir hello-genkit && cd hello-genkit